 This course will heighten students’ awareness of systematic aspects impacting orthotic and prosthetic professional practice and provide the opportunity to understand the impact of this information within the work integrated learning environment.
 Students will explore the legal and ethical nature of funding, documentation, legislation, policies and customs that affect prosthetic and orthotic clinical practice.
 Work integrated learning will occur in role-emerging areas, related fields, and international locations and students will be expected to concurrently develop their professional identity, collaboration and communication skills and ethical reasoning.

-- OCC232 and HLT320 and enrolled in Program SC367 and a Prosthetics & Orthotics Extended Major.
-Not available to International students.
+- OCC232 and HLT320 and enrolled in Program SC367 and a Prosthetics & Orthotics Extended Major

 - Semester of offer: *